 The Sabre Rattlers

 The purpose of the organization is to promote a better understanding of the sport of fencing, provide an outlet for those interested in the sport of fencing, and to just have fun.
 Members of the Sabre Rattlers fencing club may participate in fencing drills, bouts and various exhibitions.
-For more information contact Brian Duckwitz email@example.com.
+Membership is open to all students, and most take either the Introductory or Intermediate Fencing course offered by the campus.
+The club hosted its first United States Fencing Association tournament in April of 2010, and given its success, the club plans to hold USFA tournaments once per semester.
+Tournaments will be announced on AskFred.net and through email.
+For more information contact Brian Duckwitz firstname.lastname@example.org.

 Sigma Kappa Delta

 This English Honor Society is primarily a service organization.
 If you think that you would like to participate in public readings (ex. readings of African American writers in February for African-American history month), book drives for charity, celebrating author and film director birthdays, etc. Then this would be the club for you.
 Eligible students will have at least a 3.3 overall GPA and a grade of no less than a B in all English courses taken.
 For more information contact advisor John Pruitt at firstname.lastname@example.org.

 This club promotes the UW-Rock County Collaborative Engineering Program in the local community and supports new students who are contemplating a degree in engineering.
 The group will collaborate with reputable local and national engineering societies and serve our community by applying the skills we are obtaining as student engineers.
 For more information contact advisor Jonathan Fleischmann at email@example.com.